This post is about how to build a growth-focused SaaS SEO strategy.

-Next, we identify the key industries and verticals that we serve and want to target with custom-tailored solutions pages.
-In Drift’s case, they emphasize the team or role rather than specific key verticals.
+Next, we identify the key industries and verticals you serve and want to target with custom-tailored solutions pages.
+In Drift’s case, they emphasize key teams or roles rather than specific verticals.
 That’s okay, too.

-These become their own set of keywords (and eventually pages or content) that are optimized to capture this persona-specific or industry-specific traffic.
+These become their own set of keywords (and eventually pages or content) that are optimized to attract this persona-specific or industry-specific traffic.

-Lastly, we look at any key integrations that may warrant their own pages or content.
-We also try to identify any key implementation use cases that may have any significant search volume.
+Lastly, we look at any key integrations that could warrant their own pages or content.
+We also try to identify any key implementation use cases that have significant search volume.

-Keep in mind that during this research phase, we are beginning with a raw brainstorm.
+Keep in mind that during this research phase, we start with rough brainstorming.

-Armed with a bunch of best guesses, we will use a tool like Ahrefs to conduct data-driven research about which keywords we should target.
+Armed with a bunch of our best guesses, we then use a tool like Ahrefs to conduct dig into the data and narrow down which keywords we should target.

-While conducting this research, you should carefully consider the user intent behind the query.
-You can often verify that intent by conducting the search yourself and seeing which results Google sees as most relevant.
+During this research, you should carefully consider the user intent behind the query.
+You can often verify intent by running the search yourself and seeing which search results Google sees as the most relevant.